-Note that the question of feasibility would have been irrelevant had Moreland offered \$3 million in cash rather than in stock and had it offered to pay off the bonds rather than take them over.
+Note that the question of feasibility would have been irrelevant if Moreland had offered \$3 million in cash (rather than in stock) and payment of the bonds (rather than assuming them).
 It is the court's responsibility to protect the interests of Columbia's creditors.
 Because the creditors are being forced to take common stock or bonds guaranteed by another firm, the law requires the court to look into the feasibility of the transaction.
-If Moreland had made a cash offer, however, the feasibility of its own operation after the transaction was completed would not have been a concern.
+However, if Moreland had made a cash offer, then the feasibility of its own operation after the transaction would not have been a concern.

 Moreland Software was told of the subgroup's analysis and concern over the fairness of the plan.
 Further, Moreland was asked to increase the number of shares it offered.
 Moreland refused, and no other company offered to acquire Columbia.
-Because no better offer could be obtained, and since the only alternative to the plan was liquidation (with an even lower realized value), Moreland's proposal was ultimately accepted by the creditors despite some disagreement with the valuation.
+Because no better offer could be obtained and since the only alternative to the plan was liquidation (with an even lower realized value), Moreland's proposal was ultimately accepted by the creditors despite some disagreement with the valuation.

-One interesting aspect of this case had to do with an agency conflict between Columbia's old stockholders and its management.
-Columbia's management knew, when it filed for bankruptcy, that the company was probably worth less than the amount of its debt, hence that stockholders would probably receive nothing.
+One interesting aspect of this case concerned an agency conflict between Columbia's old stockholders and its management.
+Columbia's management knew when it filed for bankruptcy that the company was probably worth less than the amount of its debt and hence that stockholders would probably receive nothing.
 Indeed, that situation did materialize.
-If management has a primary responsibility to the stockholders, why would it file for bankruptcy knowing that the stockholders would receive nothing?
-First, management thought, but did not know for sure, that stockholders would receive nothing.
-What they were sure of was that if they did not file for bankruptcy protection, creditors would foreclose on the company's property and shut the company down, which would surely lead to liquidation and a total loss to stockholders.
-Also, if the company were liquidated, both management and the workforce would lose their jobs and the managers would get a very black mark on their records.
-Finally, Columbia's managers thought (correctly) that there was nothing they could do to protect the stockholders, so they might as well do what was best for the workforce, the creditors, and themselves, and that meant realizing the most value possible for the company's assets.
+If management has a primary responsibility to the stockholders, then why would it file for bankruptcy knowing that the stockholders would receive nothing?
+In the first place, management did not know for certain that stockholders would receive nothing.
+But they were certain that, if they did not file for bankruptcy protection, then creditors would foreclose on the company's property and shut the company down, which would surely lead to liquidation and a total loss to stockholders.
+Second, if the company were liquidated, then managers and workers would lose their jobs and the managers would have a black mark on their records.
+Finally, Columbia's managers thought (correctly) that there was nothing they could do to protect the stockholders, so they might as well do what was best for the workforce, the creditors, and themselves-and that meant realizing the most value possible for the company's assets.

 Some of the stockholders felt betrayed by management-they thought management should have taken more heroic steps to protect them, regardless of the cost to other parties.
-One stockholder suggested that management should have sold off assets, taken the cash to Las Vegas, and rolled the dice.
-Then, if they won, they should have paid off the debt and had something left for stockholders, but leave the debtholders holding the bag if they lost.
+One stockholder suggested management should have sold off assets, taken the cash to Las Vegas, and rolled the dice.
+Then, if they won, they should have paid off the debt and had something left for stockholders, leaving debtholders holding the bag if they lost.
 Actually, management had done something a bit like this in the year preceding the bankruptcy.
-Management realized that the company was floundering and was likely to sink under its current operating plan and that only a "big winner" project would save the company.
-Therefore, they took on several very risky "bet the company" projects that had negative expected NPVs but at least some chance for high profits.
+Management realized the company was floundering, was likely to sink under its current operating plan, and that only a "big winner" project would save the company.
+Hence they took on several risky, "bet the company" projects with negative expected NPVs but at least some chance for high profits.
 Unfortunately, those projects did not work out.